streamlitty-apps/ai-roast-my-code/README.md

     │   │   └── aiconfig_page.py <- The page detailing the aiconfig file for this app
     │   │   └── roast_my_code_page.py <- The page where users get feedback on their code
     │   │   └── initial_page_load.py <- What users see on the initial page load
-    │   └── rost_my_code.aiconfig.json <- The configuration file for aiconfig
+    │   └── roast_my_code.aiconfig.json <- The configuration file for aiconfig
-    │   └── streamlit_app.py     <- This is the main file that runs the Streamlit app
+    │   └── streamlit_app.py     <- This is the main file that runs the Streamlit app │   ├── chromadb_utils/
+    │   |   ├── chroma.db/ <- Files generated from running ingest.py script containing created collection
+    │   |   ├── pep8_sections/ <- Contains txt files with the contents of the PEP 8 documentation
+    │   |   ├── ingest.py <- Script for RAG data ingestion & indexing with chromadb
+    │   |   ├── chromadb_helpers.py <- Helper module for interacting with chromadb for RAG
     |
     ├── tests/
     │   └── test_openai_client.py <- Test file for the openai_client module